-Some school choice policies and proposals have become popular and broadly supported approaches toward increasing students' access to diverse educational opportunities and effecting elementary and secondary education reform, while others remain controversial and divisive.
-The federal government, as well as many states and localities, have implemented numerous policies and programs that enhance parents' ability to select the schools their children attend.
+The federal government, as well as many states and localities, have implemented numerous policies and programs that have enhanced parents' ability to select the schools their children attend, contributing to the modest growth in the exercise of school choice observed over the past decade.
+While many school choice policies and proposals have become popular and broadly supported approaches toward increasing students' access to diverse educational opportunities and effecting elementary and secondary education reform, others remain controversial and divisive.
 This issue brief begins with an overview of current local, state, and federal policies and programs that support school choice.
 It then identifies and summarizes recent federal school choice legislation.
 This brief will be updated regularly to reflect congressional action on legislation concerning school choice and related developments in states and localities.